brentp/bwa-meth/README.md

 ![Untrimmed reads comparison](https://gist.github.com/brentp/bf7d3c3d3f23cc319ed8/raw/acbd7f47312de480c40a4bf873be5bd33a2ba8da/qual-plot.png "Untrimmed, simulated reads")

-Run.sh scripts for each method are here: https://github.com/brentp/bwa-meth/tree/master/compare I have done my best to have each method perform optimally, but no doubt there could be improvements.
+run.sh scripts for each method are here: https://github.com/brentp/bwa-meth/tree/master/compare I have done my best to have each method perform optimally, but no doubt there could be improvements.